Malindi Marine National Park & Reserve

 Diving and Snorkeling:

-Visitors can enjoy a fabulous marine adventure by getting a boat to the off-shore coral formation.
+Visitors can enjoy a fabulous marine adventure by getting a boat to the offshore coral formation.
 The best time for snorkeling is two hours on the low tide.
-Wearing only your swimsuit, snorkel, and mask, you watch varied fishes like zebra, angel, snapper, butterfly, scorpion, rubber, puffer, damsel, and too many other species to name!
+Wearing only your swimsuit, snorkel, and mask, you watch varied fish like zebra, angel, snapper, butterfly, scorpion, rubber, puffer, damsel, and too many other species to name!

 The fish dart about so quickly that you may have difficulty discerning between the various species, and occasionally a slow-moving form may catch your eye.
-Perhaps it is a grouper, ray, or another large under life creature.
+Perhaps it is a grouper, ray, or another large underwater creature.

 Glass Bottom Boats:

-Whether you prefer swimming or snorkeling or just viewing the biodiversity of the coral reef from a boat, the marine boat operator offers the following services:
+Whether you prefer swimming, snorkeling, or just viewing the biodiversity of the coral reef from a boat, the marine boat operator offers the following services:

 * Boat excursion rides throughout the Marine Park and reserve